CharanNallajama/Crud_Fastapi/README.md

 # Crud_Fastapi
-This project is about CRUD operations using Fastapi
+This project is about CRUD operations using Fastapi <br>
+front end is made with jinja templates